 Three: What desired business outcomes am I trying to achieve?

-This is another point which might seem obvious, and yet is often not thought through enough by some companies.
+This is another point that might seem obvious, and yet is often not thought through enough by some companies.
 It is very important to make the business objectives clear before you start evaluating ERP solutions.

 Carefully mapping your business processes based on desired business outcomes usually takes longer than companies think.
 This is because a lot of consultation with your business is required in order to achieve successful outcomes across your business: